 \paragraph{Political polarisation on Reddit.} Reddit has become a primary site for studying online political discourse, with dedicated resources such as the Reddit Politosphere covering 605 political subreddits~\cite{hofmann2022politosphere}.
-Echo-chamber research reveals a more complex picture than simple polarisation narratives: hostile speech is more prevalent \emph{within} than between opposing sides~\cite{efstratiou2023nonpolar}, and polarised news sharing is concentrated in a small minority of users---``echo tunnels'' rather than broad chambers~\cite{mok2023echo}.
+Echo-chamber research reveals a more complex picture than simple polarisation narratives: hostile speech is more prevalent \emph{within} than between opposing sides~\cite{efstratiou2023nonpolar}, and polarised news sharing is concentrated in a small minority of users (``echo tunnels'' rather than broad chambers~\cite{mok2023echo}).
 Segregation in news discussions is driven more by demographics than by ideology~\cite{monti2023demographic}, and a single left--right axis is insufficient: interactions on r/PoliticalCompass exhibit homophily on the social axis but heterophily on the economic axis~\cite{colacrai2024compass}.
-Users who deliberately engage with opposing views use less hostile language, yet their home communities penalise them with fewer upvotes~\cite{efstratiou2024deliberate}---suggesting structural disincentives for bridge-building.
-At the opinion-ecosystem level, far-right opinions self-reinforce and compete with moderate views for a finite share of user attention, and targeted positive interventions can measurably stem this spread~\cite{Calderon2024a}.
-Yuan et al.~\cite{Yuan2025} extend homophily measurement beyond content similarity via inverse reinforcement learning, showing that users can exhibit similar posting behaviour while discussing entirely different topics, and identifying a distinct class of Reddit users systematically oriented toward disagreement.
+Selective exposure operates even at the level of topic choice: fringe users disproportionately cherry-pick narrow subsets of otherwise mainstream content rather than consuming overtly false material~\cite{Lee2025facts}.
+Users who deliberately engage with opposing views use less hostile language, yet their home communities penalise them with fewer upvotes~\cite{efstratiou2024deliberate}, which suggests structural disincentives for bridge-building.
+At the ecosystem level, far-right opinions self-reinforce and compete with moderate views for finite attention, and targeted interventions can stem this spread~\cite{Calderon2024a}; content moderation itself measurably reduces harm when applied within tight time windows~\cite{Schneider2023}.
+Yuan et al.~\cite{Yuan2025} extend homophily measurement via inverse reinforcement learning, showing users can share posting behaviour while discussing different topics, and identify a class of users oriented toward disagreement.